 How to Swirl Vials of the Moderna COVID-19 Vaccine Prior to Administration

 Moderna COVID-19 Vaccine Primary vs Booster Dose

 In order to mitigate the risks of using this unapproved product under EUA and to optimize the potential benefit of Moderna COVID‑19 Vaccine, the following items are required.
 Use of unapproved Moderna COVID‑19 Vaccine for active immunization to prevent COVID‑19 under this EUA is limited to the following (all requirements must be met):

-- The vaccination provider is responsible for mandatory reporting of the following to the Vaccine Adverse Event Reporting System (VAERS):
+The vaccination provider enrolled in the federal COVID-19 Vaccination Program is responsible for the MANDATORY reporting of the listed events following Moderna COVID-19 Vaccine to the Vaccine Adverse Event Reporting System (VAERS)

-- cases of Multisystem Inflammatory Syndrome (MIS), and
+- Cases of Multisystem Inflammatory Syndrome (MIS) in adults and children

-- cases of COVID-19 that result in hospitalization or death.
+- Cases of COVID-19 that results in hospitalization or death

 - A life-threatening adverse event;